awsdocs/aws-systems-manager-user-guide/doc_source/what-is-systems-manager.md

 # What is AWS Systems Manager?<a name="what-is-systems-manager"></a>

-AWS Systems Manager is the operations hub for your AWS applications and resources and a secure end\-to\-end management solution for hybrid cloud environments that enables safe and secure operations at scale\.
+AWS Systems Manager is the operations hub for your AWS applications and resources and a secure end\-to\-end management solution for hybrid cloud environments that enables secure operations at scale\.

 ## How Systems Manager works<a name="how-it-works"></a>

 The following diagram describes how some Systems Manager capabilities perform actions on your resources\.
 The diagram doesn't cover all capabilities\.
-Each enumerated interaction is described after the diagram\.
+Each enumerated interaction is described before the diagram\.

-**Diagram 1: General example of Systems Manager process flow**

-![\[Diagram showing how Systems Manager capabilities use a similar process of set up, launching, processing, and reporting.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/how-it-works.png)

 1. **Access Systems Manager** – Use one of the available options for [accessing Systems Manager](#access-methods)\.